Microsoft.AspNetCore.App for ASP.NET Core

 Microsoft.AspNetCore.App metapackage automatically take advantage of the ASP.NET Core shared framework.
 When you use the

 Microsoft.AspNetCore.App metapackage, no assets from the referenced ASP.NET Core NuGet packages are deployed with the application—the ASP.NET Core shared framework contains these assets.
 The assets in the shared framework are precompiled to improve application startup time.
-For more information, see "shared framework" in .NET Core distribution packaging.
+For more information, see The shared framework.

 The following project file references the

-The preceding markup represents a typical ASP.NET Core 2.1 and later template.
+The preceding markup represents a typical ASP.NET Core 2.x template.
 It doesn't specify a version number for the

 Microsoft.AspNetCore.App package reference.
 When the version is not specified, an implicit version is specified by the SDK, that is,